jephmann/apilab/README.md

 Here I shall practice and test various means to access varied API data sources -- whether via server-side or client-side, in whatever form the data might be.
-For now my concentration is on using PHP and AngularJS on JSON data.
+For now my concentration is on using PHP and AngularJS on JSON data as well as PHP on XML.

 Look and Feel (e.g. navigation, making it pretty, etc.) is the lowest priority for this project.
 To be clear, this project is not about me writing my own API.